Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Group_Theory/Space_Group/Lattice-General.md

 *Proof*:

 - We shall use the first theorem of isomorphism.
-The desired isomorphism is
+The desired isomorphism is simply

     $$
     \phi: \Isom(\R^n) \to \O(n) \quad (a,R) \mapsto R